This soup really showcases the humble carrot, I haven’t messed much with it, just used flavours to enhance it and make the perfect partners.

 Instructions

-Halve the carrots and place in a lined baking dish, drizzle with and a good sprinkle of salt and pepper.
-Roast in the oven until golden and just cooked through.
-About 20-30 minutes.
+2. Arrange the carrots on your baking tray, drizzle with the oil, and give them a good sprinkling of salt and pepper.
+Roast until golden and just cooked through – about 20-30 mins.

-When the carrots are a few minutes away from being done, sprinkle with the turmeric and ginger.
-Toss to coat the carrots and place back into the oven for a few minutes.
+3. When the carrots are a few minutes away from being done, sprinkle them with the ginger and turmeric.
+Toss to coat, and place back in the oven to finish off.

-Add all the pesto ingredients to a blender and pulse until combined, but not too smooth, you don’t want a puree.
-If it needs a little lessening add a splash of water.
+6. Add all the pesto ingredients to a blender and pulse until combined.
+You don't want it to be too smooth, like a purée.
+If it needs a little loosening, add a splash of water instead.

-Add the carrot wafers in batches and cook for a minute or two until just crisp, they burn quick so be careful!
-Drain on kitchen towel and repeat.
+8. Add the carrot wafers in batches, cooking for a minute or two until just crisp.
+They burn quickly, so be careful!
+Remove with a slotted spoon and drain on kitchen towel while you cook the next batch.

-When you are ready to serve, add ladles of hot soup to bowls, and swirl in a tablespoon of yogurt, a big dollop of pesto, a small handful of carrot crisps, a few coriander leaves and a sprinkle of chili flakes if using.
+9. When you're ready to serve, divide the hot soup between 4 bowls, and swirl in a tablespoon of yogurt, a big dollop of pesto, a small handful of carrot crisps, a few coriander leaves, and a sprinkling of chili flakes, if using.
+Serve with hunks of good crusty bread.